amangpt777/GCAT/README.md

 # Getting started

+If all you want is the R package, you can install it from file R/GCAT_N.N.N.tar.gz using R CMD INSTALL.
+You can also install it in RStudio, using menu Tools --> Install Packages --> Package Archive File.

-First you will need to install Ruby and Ruby on Rails.
-I suggest using RVM to install them.
+To get GCAT web server, you will need to install Ruby and Ruby on Rails.
+I suggest using RVM.
 Documentation for RVM can be found at: http://rvm.io.

 ## You will need:
 - Ruby version 1.9.3p194 and Rails 3.2.15
-- R version between 3.0.2 and 3.2.0.
+- R version 3.2.2 or later

 The R package is in subfolder R. To install, do the following:
 Open a terminal in the R folder